bevyengine/rfcs/rfcs/35-stages_are_labels.md

 - Having a single executor and reducing stages to labels should make it easier to [rebuild the schedule at runtime][8].

 - The proposed changes should be compatible with the plugin configuration machinery described in [RFC #33][4].
 In fact, stages being labels should make it easier for plugins to transparently share "pre-packaged" functionality.
-Plugins could simply check which of their stage labels have been inserted, then add the appropriate systems and stage trees.
+Plugins could simply check which of their stages have been inserted, then add the appropriate systems and stage trees.

     ```rust
     impl Plugin for MyPlugin {
         fn build(state: &mut PluginState) {
             for label in my_plugin_crate_labels {
                 if state.labels().contains(&label) {
-                    // add (sub) stages, systems, and system sets
+                    // add (sub) stages, and systems
                     // insert and initialize resources
                     // build other dependencies
                     /* ... */